Data Model

 Payload

-The schema of the Payload, model-wise referred to as data
+The schema of the Payload, model-wise referred to as data, can be

 individually defined by the extension to store the actual content.
 Therefore,